-Seagrasses form important ecosystems in all coastal areas of the world except Antarctica.
-Seagrass ecosystems are highly productive, and support high levels of biodiversity.
-They provide nursery habitat for small fishes and invertebrates, and food for a wide variety of animals.
-They also stabilize sediments, and help maintain water clarity by trapping sediment particles.
+Seagrasses form important ecosystems in coastal areas around the world.
+They are highly productive and rich in biodiversity.
+Seagrass ecosystems provide nursery habitat for small fishes and invertebrates, and food for a wide variety of animals.
+They stabilize sediments and help maintain water clarity.

-Biscayne National Park contains extensive seagrass beds throughout the bay and on the reef tract.
-Most of the Biscayne’s recreationally and commercially important fishes, crustaceans, and shellfish spend a portion of their lives in seagrass habitat.
-Three species of seagrasses are commonly found in the Park.
+The park contains extensive seagrass beds throughout Biscayne Bay and on the reef tract.
+Most of the recreationally and commercially important fish, crustaceans and shellfish spend a portion of their lives in seagrass habitat.

-Turtle grass (Thalassia testudinum) has wide leaf blades and a deep root structure, and forms most of the large, lush seagrass meadows found in the park.
+- Turtle grass (Thalassia testudinum) has wide leaf blades and a deep root structure.
+It forms most of the large, lush seagrass meadows found in the park.
 Sea turtles and some fish like parrotfish feed on turtle grass.

-Two other species of seagrasses have been documented in Biscayne National Park: star grass (Halophila englemanni) and paddle grass (Halophila decipiens).
+Other seagrass species include star grass (Halophila englemanni) and paddle grass (Halophila decipiens).

-In addition to seagrass species, numerous species of macroalgae can be found in marine habitats throughout Biscayne National Park.
-Macroalgal species are often termed 'marine plants', however these species are non-vascular precursors to true plants.
-Although not exhaustive, the following list presents some of the more commonly observed species of macroalgae.
+Numerous species of macroalgae are found in park marine habitats.
+Macroalgal species are often called marine plants, however these species are non-vascular precursors to true plants.
+Although not exhaustive, the following list includes commonly observed species of macroalgae.
 Very few species of marine macroalgae have widely recognized common names, so only scientific names are provided.